clojure-land/DSCG/README.md

 # DSCG: A Domain Specific / Data Structure Code Generator for Collections

-The Data Structure Code Generator (DSCG) is an ongoing effort to encapsulate the com- monalities and differences in abstractions and features of trie-based (immutable) collections.
+The Data Structure Code Generator (DSCG) is an ongoing effort to encapsulate the commonalities and differences in abstractions and features of trie-based (immutable) collections.
 It aims to simplify the co-evolution of a product family of efficient data structures by applying generative programming techniques.

 **NOTE: DSCG currently undergoes mayor rework and is currently unstable to use.**